jdtoloza/jdtoloza/README.md

   As an Information Systems Specialist at Securitas, I have been involved in various projects aimed at enhancing operational efficiency and security measures.
 Some key responsibilities and achievements include:
   <ul>
     <li>Designing and building an intranet website housing emergency procedures, contacts, and request forms using HTML, CSS Flexbox/Grid, and JavaScript.</li>
+    <li>Developed and implemented automation and integrated processes streamlining user provisioning, form submissions, request approvals, and analytics using iPaas software and REST Apis.</li>
+    <li>Helped pioneer the migration of all physical processes of audits, requests, and reports to a digital format, standardizing the process across the US/CA region.</li>
+    <li>Developed macros to optimize report-generation procedures, increasing efficiency and accuracy in data analysis.</li>
+    <li>Collaborated with global teams including sites from Asia-Pacific, Europe, and North America to complete projects directed by senior management. </li>
+    <li>Designed, built, and managed the implementation of new security software across all US / Canada sites. </li>
+    <li>Provided technical support and maintenance for security mobile devices, computers, card readers, applications, and printers. </li>
   </ul>

-Implementing automation and integrated processes to streamline user provisioning, form submissions, request approvals, and analytics, resulting in a [percentage] increase in efficiency.
-Leading the migration of physical audit, request, and report processes to a digital format, reducing processing time by [percentage].
-Developing macros to optimize report-generation procedures, improving efficiency and accuracy in data analysis.
-Collaborating with global teams across Asia-Pacific, Europe, and North America to complete projects directed by senior management.
-Managing the implementation of new security software across US and Canada sites, ensuring compliance with company standards.
-Providing technical support and maintenance for security mobile devices, computers, card readers, applications, and printers.

 </p>

 Teacher at Jefferson Union High School